ecg-lab/GTA-Hunter-v1/README.md

 ```

-  For example, let's examine 17 RcGTA-like homologs detected in the *Rhodobacter sphaeroides strain HJ* genome from the example 3 above.
+  For example, let's examine 17 RcGTA-like homologs detected in the *Rhodobacter sphaeroides* strain HJ genome from the example 3 above.
 To call a region an "RcGTA-like cluster", we will require that at least 6 of the inputted genes have no more than 8,000 base pairs between the adjacent genes.

 ```
 python Clustering_genes.py --data example_cl/data.txt --feature example_cl/Rhodobacter_sphaeroides_HJ.txt -s 6 -e 8000
 ```
-  The program will report that 11 out of the 17 provided RcGTA-like genes are in the same neighborhood in the genome, and therefore can be designated as an "RcGTA-like cluster".
+  The program found that 11 out of the 17 inputted RcGTA-like genes are in the same neighborhood in the genome, and therefore can be designated as an "RcGTA-like cluster":

 ```
 NZ_CP036419.1 has RcGTA-like cluster; The cluster size is 11 genes WP_137457888.1  WP_137457889.1  WP_137457890.1  WP_115474024.1  WP_009564481.1  WP_137457892.1  WP_137457893.1  WP_101328016.1  WP_115474016.1  WP_137457895.1  WP_137457896.1
 ```

-  All example outputs are stored at the folder "example_output".
+The RefSeq IDs of the 11 genes in the cluster are listed.
+The output is in the file "example_output/example_3.txt".

 ## References

 - Altschul SF, et al. 1997.
 Gapped BLAST and PSI-BLAST: a new generation of protein database search programs.
 Nucleic Acids Res 25: 3389-3402
 - Chou KC.
 2001.
 Prediction of protein cellular attributes using pseudo‐amino acid composition.
 Proteins 43: 246-255.
-- Ester M, Kriegel H-P, Sander J, Xu X editors.
-Kdd.
-1996
+- Ester M, Kriegel H-P, Sander J, Xu X. 1996.
+A density-based algorithm for discovering clusters a density-based algorithm for discovering clusters in large spatial databases with noise.
+In Simoudis E, Han J, Fayyad U editors.
+Proceedings of the Second International Conference on Knowledge Discovery and Data Mining: 3001507: AAAI Press. p.
+226-231.
-- Kogay et al 2019
+- Kogay R, et al 2019.
+Machine-learning classification suggests that many alphaproteobacterial prophages may instead be gene transfer agents.
+In preparation.